 Freelance life is a lot easier with an anchor client, someone who engages you on an ongoing or long-term basis to perform a set amount of work for a set amount of pay.
-But, while anchor clients make it a lot easier to pay the bills, they also bring their own set of potential pitfalls for freelancers.
+While anchor clients make it a lot easier to pay the bills, they also bring their own set of potential pitfalls for freelancers.

 For instance, it's easy to find yourself committed to a lot more work than you originally agreed upon, or expected to behave in ways that are more appropriate for a full-time employee.

 When a Client Treats You Like an Employee

 Contractors vs. Employees

-First things first: the IRS has a very specific set of legal guidelines that define the difference between contractors and employees.
+First things first: the IRS has a specific set of legal guidelines that define the difference between contractors and employees.
 The primary differentiators are related to "control and independence."
 Generally, for the IRS's purposes, you're an employee if the entity that pays you controls or has the right to control:

-1. The behavioral aspects of your work, meaning what you do at work and how you do it.
+- The behavioral aspects of your work, meaning what you do at work and how you do it.

-2. The business aspects of your work, meaning how you're paid, how expenses are reimbursed, and who provides tools and supplies.
+- The business aspects of your work, meaning how you're paid, how expenses are reimbursed, and who provides tools and supplies.

-3. The type of relationship between worker and company, meaning contracts or benefits, whether the work continues, and whether the work is a key aspect of the business.
+- The type of relationship between worker and company, meaning contracts or benefits, whether the work continues, and whether the work is a key aspect of the business.

 Reasons to Stay Freelance

-The key is in the term.
+The key is in the term “freelancer.”
 For some people, keeping work on a freelance basis offers more freedom.
 Sure, you have to pay self-employment tax, and occasionally hound clients for payment, and deal with gigs that disappear – but you also have an unusual degree of control over your working life.